Frequently Asked Questions

 Should I eat before I come for chemotherapy?

 Yes.
 Patients are encouraged to eat breakfast or lunch prior to coming if the patient will be here during those hours.
-Our suggestion is that patients eat something that is not greasy, but filling.
+Our suggestion is that patients eat something that is filling, but not greasy.

 Should I take my anti-nausea pills before I come for chemotherapy?